sgmurphy/wordpress-plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.22.1 - 2024-06-17 =

+* Fix: Editor not loading due to compatibility issue between Elementor AI and third-party plugins

 = 3.22.0 - 2024-06-16 =